esarks/SkylerThomas2/10_chapter-08-dig-deeper-secular.md

 Digging deeper means excavating through performance, shame, wounds, and false beliefs until you hit bedrock.
 Until you touch the truth of who you actually are.

-**4. Finding Treasure Buried in the Depths**
+### 4. Finding Treasure Buried in the Depths

 Jesus tells a parable in Matthew 13:

-> "The kingdom of heaven is like treasure hidden in a field.
-When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field."
+> "The Kingdom of Heaven is like a treasure that a man discovered hidden in a field.
+In his excitement, he hid it again and sold everything he owned to get enough money to buy the field."
 >
-> — Matthew 13:44 (The Message)
+> — Matthew 13:44 (NLT)

 The treasure is there.
 Already in the field.
 The work isn't creating the treasure—it's finding it.